DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 ## Detailed Integration Process

-This section provides an in-depth explanation of how Genesys Cloud authenticated web messaging integrates with Google Cloud OpenID Connect.
+This section provides an explanation of how Genesys Cloud authenticated web messaging integrates with Google Cloud OpenID Connect.

 ### Authentication Flow